kpwhri/textual_review_app/README.md

 ***SERVER_NAME***: computer name, and may require `http` prefix (e.g., `http://pc123.example.com:8080`)

+## Reviewer Instructions

+From the instructions screen, press "Save & Next" to start review.

+Review the red highlighted and underlined text and choose the best response option.
+Multiple responses can be selected.

+To help with the review, you can add additional regular expressions to highlight in th text.
+Click `Add Highlight`, pick a color, and then type a regex.

+View more context for the match by selecting `Show Before` or `Show After`.

+Add Comments in the left hand text box.

+* `Previous`: save and go back to previous record
+* `Add Highlight`: add regular expressions to highlight in the text
+* `Save`: save current record
+* `Save & Next`: save current record and open next
+* Press `Ctrl+Q` to quit

 ## Corpus

 The corpus required as input includes matches with context windows.
 The best approach to getting this format is to create a jsonlines corpus, create some regular expression patterns to review, and run `textual-review-search`.
 Examples for all of these steps is in [`/example/wksp`](/example/wksp)